Matrix ring

 In abstract algebra, a matrix ring is a set of matrices with entries in a ring R that form a ring under matrix addition and matrix multiplication.
-The set of all n × n matrices with entries in R is a matrix ring denoted M_{n}(R) (alternative notations: Mat_{n}(R) and R^{n×n}).
+The set of all n × n matrices with entries in R is a matrix ring denoted M_{n}(R) (alternative notations: M(n, R), Mat_{n}(R) and R^{n×n}).
 Some sets of infinite matrices form infinite matrix rings.
 A subring of a matrix ring is again a matrix ring.
 Over a rng, one can form matrix rngs.

 When R is a commutative ring, the matrix ring M_{n}(R) is an associative algebra over R, and may be called a matrix algebra.
 In this setting, if M is a matrix and r is in R, then the matrix rM is the matrix M with each of its entries multiplied by r.